Chamber music: Neoclassicism

 The plethora of directions that music took in the first quarter of the 20th century led to a reaction by many composers.
 Led by Stravinsky, these composers looked to the music of preclassical Europe for inspiration and stability.
-While Stravinsky's neoclassical works – such as the Double Canon for String Quartet – sound contemporary, they are modeled on Baroque and early classical forms – the canon, the fugue, and the Baroque sonata form.
+While Stravinsky's neoclassical works – such as the 'Concertino for String Quartet' – sound contemporary, they are modeled on Baroque and early classical forms – the canon, the fugue, and the Baroque sonata form.

 Paul Hindemith was another neoclassicist.
 His many chamber works are essentially tonal, though they use many dissonant harmonies.
 Hindemith wrote seven string quartets and two string trios, among other chamber works.
 At a time when composers were writing works of increasing complexity, beyond the reach of amateur musicians, Hindemith explicitly recognized the importance of amateur music-making, and intentionally wrote pieces that were within the abilities of nonprofessional players.

 The works that the composer summarised as Kammermusik, a collection of eight extended compositions, consists mostly of concertante works, comparable to Bach's Brandenburg Concertos.

 Dmitri Shostakovich was one of the most prolific of chamber music composers of the 20th century, writing 15 string quartets, two piano trios, the piano quintet, and numerous other chamber works.
 Shostakovich's music was for a long time banned in the Soviet Union and Shostakovich himself was in personal danger of deportation to Siberia.
 His eighth quartet is an autobiographical work, that expresses his deep depression from his ostracization, bordering on suicide: it quotes from previous compositions, and uses the four-note motif DSCH, the composer's initials.